msjadhav03/aws-prep/README.md

 - You can write code in your preferred language.
 - You do configure the memory for your function, but not CPU.

-- `With AWS Lambda, you can run code without provisioning or managing servers.
-Lambda initiates events on your behalf, scales automatically, and provides built-in monitoring and logging.
+- `With AWS Lambda, you can run code without provisioning or managing servers 🗄️.
+Lambda initiates events on your behalf, scales automatically, 📈️ and provides built-in monitoring and logging.
 You can write code in your preferred language.
-You do configure the memory for your function, but not CPU.
+You do configure the memory for your function,🔧️ but not CPU.
 You don't work with the OS.
 AWS provides the operating environment at runtime.`

 # AWS Serverless: DynamoDB